Photonsters/PhotonFileValidator/README.md

 The Photon File Viewer can show you all the layers in full resolution and all settings stored in the file.

 The Viewer can also analyze the file for layers that contains areas that is not supported (printed in mid-air, called islands).
 Islands are a problem, because the model will not be printed as designed.
-In the best scenario the island will stick to the plastic bottom of the printer or attach itself to the printed model, but it could also be trapped between the printer and the model, breaking the FEP or the LCD screen.
+In the best scenario the island will stick to the plastic bottom of the printer or attach itself to the printed model, but if you are unlucky - it could be trapped between the printer and the model, breaking the FEP or the LCD screen.